 You can also get tier 1 links from things like

 - Blog posts

-Remember the key to tier 1 links is quality.
-You should only use high quality content across your tier 1 properties and target domains that Google already trusts.
+Remember the key to tier 1 backlinks is quality.
+You should only use high quality content across your tier 1 backlinks and target domains that Google already trusts.